How can you determine if coaching is right for you?

 - 5 x 1 hour Coaching Sessions (face to face, zoom, phone)

 - This program will address and overcome leadership challenges, build greater leadership effectiveness, enhance your decision making skills, improve productivity, increase your confidence and help you reach personal and team goals.
 The development through completing an LSI assessment is profound.

 - 2 x 1.5 hour sessions, 1 start-up and 1 debrief LSI

-- 7 x 1 hour sessions · Sessions (face to face, zoom, phone)
+- 7 x 1 hour sessions · Sessions ( zoom, phone)

 - Unlimited journaling/email coaching sessions

 - LSI 360° Assessment (up to 8 respondents)